makkus/inaugurate/README.rst

 Features
 --------

-*inaugurate* is a bootstrap script that:
+*inaugurate* is a generic bootstrap script that:

 - lets you install (mainly python, but potentially also other) applications and run them in the same go
 - can (optionally) delete itself and the application it bootstrapped after the command was executed